 - Beat egg whites in clean bowl until they form stiff peaks.
 Put to one side.

-- In another bowl, mix egg yolks and sugar for about 4 minutes with an electric mixer until pale and lemon-colored.
+- In another bowl, mix egg yolks and sugar for about 4 minutes with an electric mixer until pale and lemon-coloured.
 Add coffee and gelatin mixture.

 - Whip cream until soft peaks.